mdn/content/files/en-us/web/css/position-try-order/index.md

 {{CSSRef}}{{seecompattable}}

-The **`position-try-order`** [CSS](/en-US/docs/Web/CSS) property allows you to specify various options that result in an available **position try option** being set in preference to an **anchor-positioned element's** initial positioning.
+The **`position-try-order`** [CSS](/en-US/docs/Web/CSS) property allows you to specify various options that result in an available **position try option** being used to set an **anchor-positioned element's** position, instead of its initial position settings.
 For example, you might want to initially display the element in a space that has more available height or width than the default initial position.

-This has a slightly different focus to the rest of the position try functionality, in that it makes use of position try options when the positioned element is first displayed, rather than when it is in the process of overflowing.
+This has a slightly different focus to the rest of the position try functionality, in that it makes use of position try options when the positioned element is first displayed, rather than when it is being scrolled.

 > **Note:** There is also a shorthand property — {{cssxref("position-try")}}, which can be used to specify `position-try-order` and {{cssxref("position-try-options")}} values in a single declaration.